xiaohuieddie/FlyingCar-Controller/README.md

 How well is your drone able to follow the trajectory?
 It is able to hold to the path fairly well?

+Yes, it is working properly to follow the trajectory well.

 ### Extra Challenge 1 (Optional) ###